The Most Reliable Parental Control App

 However, data protection beyond K-12 is where we have concerns.
 It's also unclear what happens if your kid uses Google Classroom with a personal Gmail account rather than one provided by the school.
 It looks like Google might collect and track their data like the websites they visit, video they watch, etc., and display ads to them.

 Then there's the risk from the third parties.
 While Google claims that it does not sell or share student data with partners, it does leave room for a "few exceptional circumstances" under the G Suite agreement.
-In a nutshell, third parties may collect information from your child and utilize it for profiling or targeting ads if, for example, the student is using a Google-powered app on their phone.
+In a nutshell, third parties may collect information from your child and utilize it for profiling or targeting ads if, for example, the student is using a Google-powered app like Google Chat on their phone.

 What Can Parents Do to Make Google Classroom Safer for Kids?